Change Started

 Green Olympics – How Tokyo Games is taking care of the Environment

-Many of the Olympic sports events are held in the outdoor surrounding – rowing, sailing, surfing, beach volleyball, mountain biking, road cycling among others.
+Many of the Olympic sports events are held in outdoor surroundings – marathons, triathlon, rowing, sailing, surfing, beach volleyball, mountain biking, and road cycling among others.
 These events need clean air, water, and natural ecosystems for optimum performance.

 A healthy climate is not only essential for the planet but also for sports and the Olympics.